Anantha-sai/earthquake-dashboard/README.md

-# earthquake-dashboard
+# 🌍 Earthquake Dashboard - Power BI
 Here's a dashboard I created to analyze global earthquake trends from 1985 to 2023, including:  🌐 Top affected countries  🔔 Tsunami and alert categories  📅 Year-wise and month-wise trends  📍 Global distribution with map visualization
-# 🌍 Earthquake Alert Dashboard - Power BI

 This project visualizes and analyzes global earthquake data using Power BI.
 It aims to uncover patterns in seismic activity, alert levels, and affected regions.